MohanBahadurSaud/Collision-Detection-and-Awareness-System/README.md

 # Collision Detection and Awareness System
 An intelligent system for rear vehicle detection, tracking, and speed estimation using YOLOv8, DeepSORT, and homography.
 It provides visual lane zone classification (green/yellow/red) and real-time audio-visual alerts to help prevent collisions.
 The GUI is built with Tkinter.
+> **This project is developed as a final year college project.**

 ## 🚀 Features